×

 Spiral Model

-• This model is suitable for large and complex projects.
+• It is particularly suitable for large, complex and high-risk projects.

 1. Planning